OS-LAB-DaejinUniv/tkinter_memo/README.md

 - Press Win + R to open the Run dialog
 - Type `shell:startup` and press Enter to open the Startup folder
-- Copy yout .bat file into this folder
+- Copy your .bat file into this folder

 ---
 Version 2 may come out as an installer.
 Also, features may be added or improved.